mlange-42/arche/README.md

 ## Features

 * Minimal API.
 See the [API docs](https://pkg.go.dev/github.com/mlange-42/arche).
-* Very fast iteration and component access via `Query` (benchmarks for comparison in progress).
+* Fast iteration and component access via queries (≈2.5ns iterate + get).
 * Fast random access for components of arbitrary entities.
 Useful for hierarchies.
 * No systems.
 Use your own structure.
 * Not thread-safe.
 On purpose.
-* No dependencies (except for unit tests).
+* No dependencies.
+Except for unit tests (100% coverage).

 ## Usage example